shakedown3000/shakedown3000/README.md

 - 🌱 I’m currently learning **TypeScript & React.**

-- 👩🏼‍🏫 &nbsp I have a background in **advertising, media and marketing**.
+- 👩🏼‍🏫 I have a background in **advertising, media and marketing**.

 - 🌍 I'm a passionate backpacker who lived and studied in five foreign countries.